 Right, the musical genre was about to change during that time.

 Well, it was changing.
 Things were changing by then, just like the day Paul was just like, “So what if we took the makeup off?
 What is your opinion?
 What would happen?”
 I wanted to say what fucking took you so long now.
 Okay, he told me what I needed to know.
 Okay and then going back to it I totally got that too.
-Guess what, I saw that coming, I saw it coming.
+Guess what.
+I saw that coming.
+I saw it coming.
 Unfortunately for my brother and Eric and especially sad to me, they had to doom that record CARNIVAL OF SOULS, you know.
 I thought that was a really good record and it got shelved for the moment until they were able to put it out later on they really busted their asses.
-That was the record that belongs to my brother and I was really proud of him because I thought that he did a really great job of moving them from, like you say from an old style rock band into a little bit more modern sound without giving up what they were.
+That was the record that belongs to my brother, and I was really proud of him because I thought that he did a really great job of moving them from like you say from an old-style rock band into a little bit more modern sound without giving up what they were.
 It wasn’t like it was now they’re not even recognizable.
 No, they’re recognizable.
 So it’s drop-D tuning in one song.
 So what?
 It didn’t matter.
 What mattered was that they realized at that point that the money was going down rather than up and that the way to make the kind of money they were making was to, again, put the makeup band out there and tour, which they did.

 But the final question about the CREATURES OF THE NIGHT, you are not playing on the album, right?

 Nothing that I played went on to the record.
-You know there was somebody else, there was a bunch of people but the other guitar player that I’m going to mention is Robben Ford, who was friends with Michael James Jackson who was helping out as producer.
-And so he played on, I can’t remember the name of the song but he did play on the album.
+You know there was somebody else, there was a bunch of people but the other guitar player that I’m going to mention is Robben Ford, who was friends with Michael James Jackson who was helping out as a producer.
+And so he played on, I can’t remember the name of the song, but he did play on the album.

 PAUL STANLEY SOLO TOUR IN 1989

 In 1989 you joined Paul Stanley’s solo band right after you quit with Meat Loaf?